 1. Install and launch AOMEI Backupper Server on your Server.
 Click File Backup under Backup tab.

-2. Click on Add Folder to add the mapped network drive (it shows as a drive in File Explorer yet essentially a folder).
+2. Click on Add Folder or Add File to add folders/files on the mapped network drive (it is shown as a local drive in File Explorer) to be backed up.

 The Filter settings option allows you to include/exclude some certain file types during the backup process.